Yuuzi261/Tweetcord/docs/README.md

 > [!NOTE]
 > If you want to host the bot on a server, here is a recommended service that is basically free: [fly.io](https://fly.io) _(update: fly.io has stopped offering free plans to new users)_

-> [!TIP]
-> Alternatively, you can try this virtual hosting service provided by Taiwanese students: [FreeServer](https://freeserver.tw/index.html)

 <details>
    <summary><b>⚙️some configuration files you may need if you use fly.io</b></summary>